ascherer/cwebbin/ctwill.md

 * **+v**/**-v**:
   shortcut for **+bhp**; also **\-\-verbose**
 * **+c**:
-  ignore temporary output irrespective of changes
+  check temporary output for changes
 * **-e**:
   do not enclose C/C++\ material in **\\PB{...}**
 * **-f**: